wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

    * Fail "positive" tests when API functionality is found to not operate as expected according to the API specification.
    * Fail "negative" tests when the API is found vulnerable to attacks imposed by testing tools.
    <br /><br />

+> Only 4% of API testing focuses on security, according to <a target="_blank" href="https://www.gartner.com/en/documents/3986165">Gartner</a>.

 One vendor's API test results are organized into four categories: